Eligibility Criteria - Evidence Uploader - Key Matters

 -OR- Original certificate is lost

-Candidate to contact relevant exam board immediately (e.g. CCEAAQACity & GuildsPearson EdexcelOCRWJECSQA, OCNState Examinations Commission etc. ) and acquire 'Certified Statement of Results'.
-(School reports, ‘results slips’, an official email from school noting results, and other similar evidence can be presented, but it must be verifiable).
+Candidate to contact relevant exam board immediately (e.g. CCEAAQACity & GuildsPearson EdexcelOCRWJECSQA, OCNState Examinations Commission etc. ) and acquire 'Certified Statement of Results' which can be uploaded to the Evidence Uploader.

 Education equivalency not proven